Practical driving tests cancelled

 The Department for Infrastructure has made a determination to renew bus PSV licences, effectively exempting them from the roadworthiness test.

 A 12-month licence will be issued automatically and free of charge for vehicles with a licence expiry between 10 March 2020 and 31 May 2021.

 Vehicle owners will receive their automatic licence in the post before their current licence expires.
 Only buses that have been previously tested and issued with a licence will be eligible under the temporary arrangements.
 Only one automatic licence will be issued for each vehicle.

 The licence authorises the continued use of the vehicle, for the period of the licence, without the need for a vehicle test to be conducted.

 The licence is issued subject to licence conditions.

 Driver theory tests

-Once the legislation is amended, the extension will be applied automatically to affected certificates, so you do not need to contact DVA to request an extension.
+The extension has been applied automatically to affected certificates, so you do not need to contact DVA to request an extension.